srajmichael/Swipe/README.md

 # Swipe
-Creates a swiper best for mobile users to let them know to swipe left or right
+Creates a swiper, best for mobile users to let them know to swipe left or right

 This is a javascript api is an object that requires only 2 parameters to create it.